Southern Shows Home

 NC Growers Association Annual Meeting

 The North Carolina Growers Association (NC Growers) will again hold their annual meeting at the Southern Farm Show.
-The meeting, which is open to their 750 farmer members, will take place at 1:00pm on Wednesday February 4, 2026.
+The meeting, which is open to their 750 farmer members, will take place at 1:00pm on Wednesday February 4, 2026 in the Jim Martin Building.

 NC Growers Deputy Director Lee Wicker says the meeting will review the 2025 season and provide members a look ahead to 2026